Nujanauss/Nujanauss.github.io/alexplatt/00_privacy.markdown

 #### The policy

 The General Data Protection Regulation (GDPR) is a European Union (EU) law, which protects the private information of EU citizens.
-Personal data is any identifying data, e.g. name, Email, IP address etc.
+Personal data is any identifying data, e.g. name, email, IP address etc.

 This is a personal website, so data collection is kept to a minimum.
 For instance, if you browse this website without using the contact form, I will collect no personal data from you.